Event exports

 General information

-When creating a new configuration, you first have to specify its basic details:
+When creating a new configuration, you first have to specify two basic details:

 Configuration